jubi4dition/juballery/readme.md

 Juballery
 =========

-Simple Image Gallery written in PHP with the framework Laravel
+Simple Image Gallery written in PHP with the framework Laravel.
+Also i am using Bootstrap, jQuery and Fine Uploader.
+It is developed on a LAMP system.

 Current Version: **0.9.0**